• Skip to primary navigation

 • Halfway through the cooking time, add the onion and garlic, carrots, thyme, peppercorns and bay leaves.

-• Place a cheesecloth (if you have it) inside a large fine mesh strainer (or use the strainer by its self) and carefully pour the mutton stock into the strainer/cloth into a large saucepan/stock pot.
+• Place a cheesecloth (if you have it) inside a large fine mesh strainer (or use the strainer by itself) and carefully pour the mutton stock into the strainer/cloth into a large saucepan/stock pot.

 • Stir in some dried parsley and pink salt.